What Qualifies For a Medical Marijuana Card in Oklahoma?

 Patients under 18 years of age must provide more requirements.
 For instance:

-- Two recommendation forms in total, from two licensed physicians in good standing with the State of Oklahoma.
+- Two recommendation forms from licensed physicians in good standing with the State of Oklahoma

 What is the price of an Oklahoma medical marijuana card?